 Dr. Oren Lerman has extensive training and experience in all aspects of advanced breast reconstruction techniques that allow him to deliver beautiful results with the latest techniques offering his patients all available options so that they could choose the reconstruction method that suits their personal needs and lifestyle the best.
 He has advanced fellowship training in microvascular natural tissue breast reconstruction surgery and treats hundreds of patients annually performing the DIEP flap, PAP flap and other advanced natural tissue breast reconstructions routinely.
 Dr. Lerman is the Director of the Breast Reconstruction Fellowship at Lenox Hill Hospital in Manhattan where he teaches physicians from around the world how to perform these advanced breast reconstruction techniques.
 He also routinely lectures on the topic at national and international meetings.

 Although most patients are candidates for natural tissue breast reconstruction they may not have been told so.
 If you are scheduled to undergo a mastectomy, find out if you are a candidate for one of the numerous perforator flap surgeries, including DIEP flaps, offered by Dr. Lerman.
-To learn more about the benefits of one of these advanced reconstructive breast surgery techniques, contact his Manhattan, NYC, practice today and schedule your consultation.
+To learn more about the benefits of one of these advanced reconstructive breast surgery techniques, contact his Manhattan, NYC or Westchester, NY practice today and schedule your consultation.
 We also provide answers to frequently asked questions for patients to read before their visit.

 Natural Tissue Flap Reconstruction